-THE 325 Play Reading.
+THE 325 Play Reading for Educational Theatre.
 (1) F, S

-Assigned independent readings in plays for high school production.
+Assigned independent readings in plays for secondary school play production.
 Prerequisite: theatre education concentration or written instructor approval.

 THE 400 Focus on Film.
 (3) F, S, SS

 Specialized study of prominent film artists, techniques, and genres.
 Emphasis is on the creative process.
 May be repeated for credit.
 Prerequisite: ENG 101 or 105.